 The DeBusk College of Osteopathic Medicine is housed in a 105,000 sq ft building with state of the art technology.
 On the first floor are two large auditoriums each seating 220 people, a telemedicine/distance learning center, a learning resource center, and fifteen multifunctional student conference rooms available for group study.
 On the second floor are the Osteopathic Manipulative Medicine laboratory, a large laboratory for the Anatomy, Histology, and Microbiology courses, and two student lounges.
 The third floor is shared by the LMU Nursing program and administrative offices.
 The fourth floor houses the Physician Assistant program along with student study rooms and a resource room.
 The entire building has wireless internet capability.

 LMU ADMINSTRATION

-James B. Dawson, Ed.D, President of the University Ray Stowers, D.O., Vice President and Dean DCOM Kimberlee Bontrager, C.P.A., Vice President for Finance and Operations Clayton Hess, PhD., Vice President for Academic Affairs and Provost Cindy Skaruppa, Ed.D., Vice President for Enrollment Management and Student Services Cynthia Whitt, M.Ed., Vice President for University Advancement
+James B. Dawson, Ed.D, President of the University Clayton Hess, PhD., Vice President for Academic Affairs and Provost Cynthia Whitt, M.Ed., Vice President for University Advancement

 DCOM ADMINISTRATION